ujnzxw/oh-my-earth/README.md

 # oh-my-earth
-*Put near-realtime picture of Earth as your desktop background*
+*Put near-realtime picture of Earth as your Wallpaper*

 This is a python 2.7 version of [boramalper/himawaripy](https://github.com/boramalper/himawaripy)